cits3007/cits3007.github.io/assets/labs/lab02-solutions.md

 and then running the program again.

 Now, exit the debugger by typing `quit` or `ctrl-d`, and start it again.
-This time, we'll use GDB's TUI (text-based user interface).
+This time, we'll use GDB's TUI (text-based user interface).[^gdb-tui]

+[^gdb-tui]: Once you have some familiarity with the GDB TUI interface, you might be interested in the [CGDB](https://cgdb.github.io) package, which is quite similar, but provides a few extra conveniences (like always showing a split screen with code and command panes available).
+On Ubuntu, GGDB can be installed with `sudo apt-get update`, then `sudo apt install cgdb`, and can then be invoked with `cgdb my-prog` (to debug the program `my-prog`).

 Type `ctrl-x` and then the `a` key immediately afterward.
 A "window" should open in your terminal; run the `list` command, and you should